 Graduate work within the Department of Psychology emphasizes preparation for research and teaching in psychology, with specialization in the following broad areas: cognitive neuroscience, developmental psychology, language, learning and memory, perception and cognition, the psychology of inequality, social neuroscience, social psychology, and systems neuroscience.
 The program is designed to prepare students for attaining the degree of Doctor of Philosophy (Ph.D.) and a career of productive scholarship in psychology.

 First-year students work closely with a faculty adviser to plan and conduct research, as well as begin their coursework.
 Second-year students take advanced seminars and conduct research to prepare a written report of a research project and prepare for the general exam.
 Students may also take relevant courses in other departments.
 The third year is devoted to conducting research and to continuing study in the student’s area of specialization by means of courses, independent reading and advanced seminars.
-During the fourth and fifth years, students are expected to dedicate their time to mastering methods and techniques in the relevant area of study, complete thesis-related research, and write the thesis.
+During the fourth and fifth years, students are expected to dedicate their time to mastering methods and techniques in the relevant area of study, complete dissertation-related research, and write the thesis.
 Students are expected to write up and submit for publication their research on an on-going basis throughout their graduate career.

 The final public oral examination for the doctoral degree is based on the problem, methods and results of the dissertation and the relation of its findings to major trends and current problems in psychological research.

 Applicants are required to select a subplan when applying.

 Note for first-year students: All social area students are required to take PSY 551, Design & Interpretation of Social Psychological Research, each semester.
 All cognitive area students are required to take PSY 543, Research Seminar in Cognitive Psychology, each semester.
 If a first-year student plans to receive a joint degree with neuroscience, the neuroscience seminar (NEU 511/PSY 511, Current Issues in Neuroscience and Behavior) should be taken each year.

 Colloquia and Seminars